audit-labs-audits/telcoin-network/docs/design/execution.md

 *TN*:

 *Logic*:  On-chain programs might rely on this value for randomness, and it must be consistent when the batch is made and the final block is executed.
+It's also important that the random value is verifiable yet unpredictable.

 ##### Extra Data
 *Ethereum*: Anything a validator wants to use - 32 bytes.